microsoft/vstest-docs/docs/configure.md

 This section allows users to configure settings that were earlier required to be set using *testsettings file.
-These settings can be used for Ordered tests and MSTest based tests when running in legacy mode.
+These settings can be used for Ordered tests and MSTest v1 based tests when running in legacy mode.

-Users can now migrate their testsettings to runsettings using [SettingsMigrator](https://github.com/Microsoft/vstest-docs/blob/master/RFCs/0023-TestSettings-Deprecation.md#migration)
+Users can now migrate testsettings to runsettings using [SettingsMigrator](https://github.com/Microsoft/vstest-docs/blob/master/RFCs/0023-TestSettings-Deprecation.md#migration)

 Here is an example:
 ```xml